-Theorem~\ref{bs.3} naturally extends to $3$-Sasakian exact wedge metrics.
-Indeed, by Definition~\ref{bs.4}, the vector fields $\xi^1$, $\xi^2$ and $\xi^3$ are are complete wedge vector fields on $\cS$, \ie they are also smooth vector fields on $\cS$ and their flows exist for all time on $\cS$, so generate a locally free action of $\Sp(1)$ on $\cS$ such that for each $H\in \cM_1(\cS)$, there is a corresponding action on $S_H$ making the map $\phi_H: H\to S_H$ $\Sp(1)$-equivariant.
+Theorem~\ref{bs.3} naturally extends to exact wedge $3$-Sasakian metrics.
+Indeed, by Definition~\ref{bs.4}, the vector fields $\xi^1$, $\xi^2$ and $\xi^3$ are complete wedge vector fields on $\cS$, \ie they are also smooth vector fields on $\cS$ and their flows exist for all time on $\cS$, so generate a locally free action of $\Sp(1)$ on $\cS$ such that for each $H\in \cM_1(\cS)$, there is a corresponding action on $S_H$ making the map $\phi_H: H\to S_H$ $\Sp(1)$-equivariant.
 The $\Sp(1)$-action also descends to a $\Sp(1)$-action on the smoothly stratified space $\hat{\cS}$ associated to $\cS$.
 Since the action is locally free and $\Sp(1)$ is compact, the foliation induced by the orbits of this action is automatically quasi-regular, that is, the quotient $\cS/\Sp(1)$ is a orbifold with corners in the sense of \cite{CDR}.
-Since the action is compatible with the iterated fibration structure of $\cS$, notice that $\hat{Q}= \hat{\cS}/\Sp(1)$ is naturally a smoothly stratified space with strata coming from those of $\cS$ and orbifold singularities created by taking the quotient of the $\Sp(1)$-action.
+Notice that $\hat{Q}= \hat{\cS}/\Sp(1)$ is naturally a smoothly stratified space with strata coming from those of $\cS$ and orbifold singularities created by taking the quotient of the $\Sp(1)$-action.
 More precisely, by a result of Tanno \cite{Tanno}, see also \cite[Proposition~13.3.11]{Boyer-Galicki}, if the $\Sp(1)$ action is nowhere free, then the smallest conjugacy class of the stabilizer groups is the one of $\bbZ_2\subset \Sp(1)$.
 Thus, setting

 the stratification on $\cS$ induced by the conjugacy classes of stabilizer subgroups of the $\Sp(1)$-action is given by strata of the form

 for I a conjugacy class of subgroups in $G$ and $G_p\subset G$ the stabilizer group of $p$ in $G$.
 Let $\overline{s}_{I}$ be the closure $s_I$ in $\cS$.
 To resolve the $G$-action on $\cS$ into a free action, we could as in \cite{AM2011} blow up the closed strata $\overline{s}_I$ in an order compatible with the partial order on the strata given by